Excel parser settings

 targetColumns

-One column with source/target texts.
+One column containing source/target texts.

 If the source texts must be overwritten, then use the same column definitions as